 Hiking is one of our favorite ways to get out and explore the natural world.
 Whether it’s close to home with friends, a multi-day thru-hike, or discovering a new trail on our travels, hiking is a great way to cover some ground and get your nature fix.
-While some may opt for sturdy hiking boots and others go for hiking sandals, women’s hiking shoes are often the perfect compromise between support, protection, and comfort.
+While some may opt for sturdy hiking boots and others go for hiking sandals, hiking shoes are our go-to for the perfect compromise between support, protection, and comfort.
+We’ve been testing top options for well over a year, and we’ve put together a comprehensive list of the best women’s hiking shoes.

 Best Overall Women’s Hiking Shoe: Danner Trail 2650 Hiking Shoes

-Runner-Up Best Overall Women’s Hiking Shoe: La Sportiva Mutant
+Runner-Up Best Women’s Hiking Shoe: La Sportiva Mutant

 Best Overall Women’s Hiking Shoes